-As discussed in Note 1, the financial statement presents only the Court's Agency Funds activity and is not intended to present fairly the financial position and results of operations of Hamilton County Court in conformity with generally accepted accounting principles.
+Also, as discussed in Note 1, the financial statement presents only the Court's Agency Funds activity and does not purport to, and does not, present fairly the assets, liabilities, and results of operations of Thomas County Court for the year then ended in conformity with the cash receipts and disbursements basis of accounting.

-In our opinion the financial statement referred to above presents fairly, in all material respects, the financial position of the Agency Funds of Hamilton County Court as of June 30, 2001, and the related activity for the fiscal year then ended in conformity with generally accepted accounting principles.
+In our opinion, the financial statement referred to above presents fairly, in all material respects, the assets and liabilities arising from cash transactions of the Agency Funds of Thomas County Court as of June 30, 2003, and the related activity for the fiscal year then ended, on the basis of accounting described in Note 1.

-In accordance with Government Auditing Standards, we have also issued our report dated September 12, 2001, on our consideration of Hamilton County Court's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grants.
+In accordance with Government Auditing Standards, we have also issued our report dated August 28, 2003, on our consideration of Thomas County Court's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grants.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.